-Do not take Amlodipine
+Do not take Amlodipine if:

-- If you are allergic (hypersensitive) to amlodipine, or any of the other ingredients of this medicine (listed in section 6), or to any other calcium antagonists.
-This may be itching, reddening of the skin or difficulty in breathing. - If you have severe low blood pressure (hypotension). - If you have narrowing of the aortic heart valve (aortic stenosis) or cardiogenic shock (a condition where your heart is unable to supply enough blood to the body). - If you suffer from heart failure after a heart attack.
+- You are allergic to amlodipine or any of the other ingredients of this medicine (listed in section 6) or to any other calcium antagonists.
+This may be itching, reddening of the skin or difficulty in breathing. - ► You have severe low blood pressure (hypotension). - You have narrowing of the aortic heart valve (aortic stenosis) or cardiogenic shock (a condition where your heart is unable to supply enough blood to the body). - You suffer from heart failure after a heart attack.